Associate Degree in Fashion Design and Technology

-You will work on design briefs from local and international companies such as Adidas, Cotton On and Nobody Denim, working to specifications relating to demographic, colour, fabric, trends and budget.
+You will also work on design briefs from local and international companies such as Alpha60, Cotton On, Denimsmith, Etal, Bizwear and Nobody Denim, working to specifications relating to demographic, colour, fabric, trends and budget.

 This program will unlock your creative potential, enabling you to pursue a career in fashion design or start your own fashion business.